 Other than flavor, the charm of stuffing is how filling it is to the tummy.
 The nostalgic feeling of eating such a staple dish during Thanksgiving is also a plus.
 Once you master cooking this dish, you can even serve it yourself when the seasons come around!

 This delicious homemade mix of baked bread, onions, celery, and chicken broth is a filling comfort food!
 All your happy childhood memories will surely come flooding back with our Homemade Old Fashioned Stuffing Recipe.

-- Add sage and celery seed.
+Add the sage and celery seed.
 Saute briefly.

-- Transfer cooked vegetables to a mixing bowl with the stale bread.
-Set aside
+Transfer the cooked vegetables into a mixing bowl with the stale bread.
+Set aside.

-- In a separate bowl, whisk together eggs and broth.
+In a separate bowl, whisk together the eggs and broth.

-- Add the egg mixture into the vegetables & bread, then season with salt & pepper.
+Add the egg mixture into the vegetables and bread, then season with salt and pepper.
 Toss to combine.

-- Set aside briefly to allow the bread to soak the moisture up, roughly 20 minutes.
+Set aside for roughly 20 minutes to allow the bread to soak the moisture up.

-- While waiting, preheat your oven to 350 degrees Farenheit & grease a baking pan, preferably 9 x 13 inch
+While waiting, preheat your oven to 350 degrees F and grease a 9x13-inch baking pan.

-- Transfer your bread mixture into the baking pan, cover with foil, & bake at 350 degrees until warmed through, about 25 minutes.
+Transfer your bread mixture into the baking pan, cover it with foil, and bake for about 25 minutes, until warmed through.

-- Portion accordingly (& reserve some for stuffing your turkey), garnish with celery leaves, & serve.
+Portion accordingly and reserve some for stuffing your turkey.
+Garnish with celery leaves and serve!

 - You can bake your stuffing in an 8-inches square pan, instead of a 2-quart casserole dish.